 The more you are able to challenge the validity of your thoughts when you’re upset, the wiser you will be to the distortions caused by reactive emotions.
-It won’t happen overnight, but if you keep pressing “Pause” to reset, you will get there.
+It won’t happen overnight, but if you keep pressing “Pause” to reset, you will get there eventually.

 Step 5: Exercise restraint in what you say or do.

-At its foundation, wisdom is about learning to restrain fear-based impulses.
+At its foundation, accessing inner wisdom in a crisis is about learning to restrain fear-based impulses.
 When our brain’s survival switch is tripped, chemicals flood our system urging us to fight, flee or freeze.
 This might present itself as chronic anger, anxiety or shutting down.

-- Exercise restraint – so you can make choices that support you rather than multiplying your stress.
+- Exercise restraint so you can make choices that support you rather than increasing your stress.

 These simple, self-care measures will go a long way to strengthen your sense of self-empowerment.
-Whatever crisis you may be facing, you’ll make much better choices from that place of empowerment, where you can access your inner wisdom – rather than making reactive choices arising from a feeling of emotional chaos.
+Whatever crisis you may be facing, you’ll make much better choices from that place of empowerment, where you can access your inner wisdom – rather than making reactive choices arising from emotional turbulence.

-When you support your well-being, you also reduce your reactivity to stress itself, and encourage self-compassion about your failures and mistakes.
+When you support your well-being, you also reduce your reactivity to stress and encourage self-compassion about your mistakes.
 This creates the perfect conditions for accurate perception and self-awareness that enable you to cultivate your inner wisdom.

 Take good care : )